CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

    ![](media/cloudnative-12.png)

-10. To create a custom `ClusterIssuer` resource for the `cert-manager` service to use when handling requests for SSL certificates, run the below command in the Windows command prompt.
+10. To create a custom `ClusterIssuer` resource for the `cert-manager` service to use when handling requests for SSL certificates, run the command below in the Windows command prompt.

     ```bash
     code clusterissuer.yml
     ```
-11. Inside the **clusterissuer.yml** file copy and paste the following content:
+11. Inside the **clusterissuer.yml** file, copy and paste the following content:

     ```yaml
     apiVersion: cert-manager.io/v1